 How is Ultra Wideband (UWB) different than Bluetooth and Wi-Fi?

-Much like Wi-Fi, Bluetooth also relies on waves in the narrow frequency band, and therefore, does not offer the efficacy with which its competitor, UWB, broadcasts pulses.
-Similarly, when it comes to discovering nearby objects, Bluetooth uses signal strength as a metric of determining the signal quality, which, as we already mentioned, is not the most effective way to identify the accurate location of an object in proximity.
+Much like Wi-Fi, Bluetooth also relies on waves in the narrow frequency band and, therefore, does not offer the efficacy with which its competitor, UWB, broadcasts pulses.
+Similarly, when it comes to discovering nearby objects, Bluetooth uses signal strength as a metric for determining the signal quality, which, as we already mentioned, is not the most effective way to identify the accurate location of an object in proximity.
 And therefore, like Wi-Fi, Bluetooth also falls behind UWB when it comes to discovering nearby objects and devices.